tnevolin/mom_unit_mod/README.md

 1. Recruited heroes are less fragile and can fight in battle on par with normal units.
 2. Some rebalancing between heroes.
-3. Experienced heroes are _slightly_ more tough and better.
+3. Experienced heroes are _slightly_ more tougher and better.
 They will die less frequent and player should not pay extra attention on protecting them.
 4. With lower dying chances it should be fine to allow them to rotate even when they do die.

 ## Summary table